Notwithstanding its limited resources, mass medical mission has attained the following monumental milestones:

 The GOLDEN LINKS were later formally inaugurated on October 18, 2009.
 The inauguration was conducted by +Prof. Dora Akunyili (the Minister of Information); at an event held at the NCPP first Cancer Centre, to mark the anniversaries of mmm and NCPP.

-GOLDEN PILLARS (GOODWILL AMBASSADORS): Some prominent men and celebrities were also invited and inaugurated as GOLDEN PILLARS including:
+GOLDEN PILLARS (GOODWILL AMBASSADORS): Some prominent men and celebrities were also invited and inaugurated as GOLDEN PILLARS.
+They were formally inaugurated on March 27, 2010.

 OTHER ADVOCACY GROUPS: